kcdragon/mongration/README.md

 There are no generators; creating the migration file is left to the developer.

+## Support

+The following versions of Ruby are supported:

+* MRI 2.1
+* MRI 2.0
+* MRI 1.9.3
+* JRuby 1.9

 ## Installation

 Add this line to your application's Gemfile: